Two women together laughing

 FACT!
 Stress can come from any aspect of your life.
 It could be from being under a lot of pressure (at home or at work), feeling out of control, having responsibilities that leave you feeling overwhelmed or during times of uncertainty.
 Stress can make us feel anxious, irritable and really affect our self-esteem, so it’s important to find your triggers and explore ways to manage this feeling.

-Incorporating exercise into your day – even going for a walk round the block in the fresh air can help!
-Take time out for yourself to do something you enjoy or do nothing at all!
+Incorporating exercise into your day – even going for a walk round the block in the fresh air can help.
+Take time out for yourself to do something you enjoy or do nothing at all.
 Try to get a good night’s sleep, and ensure you eat well, avoiding stimulants like alcohol and coffee.

 “Stress causes medical problems”

-FACT!
-There are many ways stress can display itself physically, this could include: stomach or digestive problems, headaches that can cause nosebleeds and chest pain.
 The knock-on effects of stress could also cause panic attacks, problems getting to sleep and muscle tension.

 If you are continuously feeling stressed, and don’t put anything in place to help you manage the strain, stress could contribute to serious medical problems like heart disease, high blood pressure and mental disorders like depression or anxiety.